Chapter 17 - It Will Never Be the Same Again

-One of the things I noticed when I was analyzing news articles or social media posts about democracy in America was that they reported on fractured pieces of the bigger conversation.
-If you reacted to a Supreme Court ruling for example that impacted voters of color, you really had no idea of whether that moved us closer to autocratic rule or towards democracy.
+One of the things I noticed when I was analyzing individual news articles or social media posts about democracy in America was that they only reported on fractured pieces of the bigger conversation.
+Even if you reacted to a Supreme Court ruling that impacted voters of color, you really had no idea of whether that ruling moved us closer to autocratic rule or towards democracy.

-I also experienced the frothy, heated discussions taking place on-line about regulating social media news platforms as confusing.
-Most of the participants were young and were unaware we had set boundaries on network TV news and newspapers in the past.
-These “dialogues” to me were examples of falling into the trap of the complexity of the “1st Amendment” rabbit hole without first asking what kind of news media environment we wanted that would ensure our democracy.
+I also experienced the frothy, heated discussions taking place on-line about regulating social media news platforms as mind numbing.
+Most of the participants were young and unaware we had set guardrails on network TV news and newspapers in the past.
+These current on-line “dialogues” to me were classic examples of falling into the trap of getting in the weeds about the complexity of the “1st Amendment” without first deciding what kind of news media environment you wanted that would ensure democracy.

 A democracy, by all counts, must vigorously debate the way forward from a common set of facts.
-In the last five years “the news” had become predominantly opinion driven programing based on alternative narratives that were not factual or promoted someone’s self-serving agenda.
-Often times they were designed to just suck money out of the audience these narratives were meant to scare.
+In the last five years “the news” had become predominantly opinion driven programing based on alternative narratives... some not factual or promoting someone’s self-serving agenda.
+Often times these news "flares" were shot into the cultural commons with the goal of sucking money out of the audience the narratives was meant to scare.
 As I saw it, this was contributing to the feeling of hopelessness and despair that was growing in America.

 Many of the people I interviewed or listened to on web panels or podcasts, particularly the younger ones, struggled with their desire for “free speech” while witnessing the damage that was being caused by the intentional disinformation in our news feeds.
-Some of these “voices” advocated for violence against school board members and county commissioners that in their view were not red, white and blue enough.
+Some of these news “voices” increasingly advocated for violence against school board members or county commissioners that in the mob's view were not red, white and blue enough.

-In my view, these free form conversations left us more confused than ever about what was true.
+Coming out of one these free form conversations about social media I felt more confused than ever about how to make some progress.
 This was right out of the autocrats playbook.
-All they had to do was sow seeds of uncertainty they believed would eventually cause citizens to trade their individual freedoms for a type of cultural stability controlled by them, the rich and powerful.
+All would be dictators had to do was sow enough seeds of uncertainty on a bet citizens would trade their individual freedoms for a type of autocratic cultural stability controlled by them.

-As I was musing about a way to take the overload of news and summarize it quickly in terms how we were doing, something clicked.
+As I was musing about a way to deal with the overload of news concerning threats to democracy and summarizing it quickly in terms of how we were doing, something clicked.
 A scoreboard.
-Or as it came to be known: “Vital Signs of Democracy – monitoring threats to America”
+Or as it came to be known: “Vital Signs of Democracy" – monitoring threats to democracy in America.

 But what would I base the current “score” on?
 What factors would determine whether we were leaning towards democracy or autocratic governance?
 I finally realized it was staring me right in the face every time I used our Transmedia AI NLP platform to search and analyze news stories for their impact on democracy in America.

-There were approximately ten core factors emerging from the AI NLP analysis that seemed to be determining whether democracy in America would thrive or fail.
-How the results of these factors leaned over the next three years would determine which way America was headed.
+There were approximately ten main narratives emerging from the AI NLP analysis that seemed to have something to do with whether democracy in America would thrive or fail.
+I felt that how those narratives leaned over the next three years would determine which way America was headed.
 Some of them were obvious like voting rights.
 If all citizens could vote without any impediments then we leaned towards democracy.
-IF the various voter suppression laws aimed at people of color became the norm, we leaned towards an autocratic system ruled by the rich and powerful.
+On...
+IF various voter suppression laws aimed at people of color became the norm, we leaned towards an autocracy.

 Other factors included:

-Are the rights of ALL citizens to pursue the American dream protected, encouraged?
+Are the rights of ALL citizens to pursue the American dream protected, and encouraged?

 Would our system of checks and balances hold those that attempted a coup after the 2020 elections accountable?

-Would our courts rule in the best interests of all Americans or just a small minority?
+Would our courts rule in the best interests of all Americans not just a small minority?

-Would business pledge their allegiance to protecting democratic institutions or would they make a deal with the winner of the culture war?
+Would business pledge their allegiance to protecting democratic institutions or make a deal with the winner of the culture war?